 SUPPORTIVE ENVIRONMENTS AT THE FCA

 A frequently ignored obstacle to good behaviour is environmental.
 The FCA wanted to encourage fewer formal meetings and more casual gatherings to take the pressure off the larger spaces and to increase agile and flexible working.
 Part of the process was not only to provide the spaces but to advertise them and remind employees of their function.
+Read about our work with the FCA here.

 LOSS AVERSION AT JOHN LEWIS PARTNERSHIP